gvinicius/sentiment_analysis/README.md

 * Requirements:
 - Python3;
-- Modules: numpy, scipy, beautifulsoup4, sklearn (and sckit-learn), nltk.
+- Modules: numpy, scipy, beautifulsoup4, sklearn (and sckit-learn), nltk (you can use pip3 to install them).
 - In python3 console, type:
   # import nltk
   # nltk.download()